Skip to main content Skip to navigation

 The Shadow of Heisenberg

-Wehner Heisenberg occupies an ambivalent role in the history of physics.
-Working in Munich, Göttingen, Copenhagen and Leipzig in the 1920s and 30s, he made crucial contributions to the development of quantum physics.
-In 1932 these earned him the Nobel Prize for Physics.
-However during the Second World War, he was also drawn into the German war effort, leading development of nuclear capabilities.
+However during the Second World War, he was also drawn into the German war effort, leading development of their potential nuclear capabilities.
 This rather overshadowed his work in later life.
 Despite this, Heisenberg is best remembered for the uncertainty principle that takes his name and the fundamental impact it had on the way we understand reality.
-In this regard, references to Heisenberg are frequent in science fiction.

 Heisenberg’s Uncertainty Principle

-What is key to quantum physics is that this applies no matter how good our measurements and techniques become in the future - this uncertainty about position and momentum (or equivalently about energy and time) really is built into reality at a fundamental level.
-This is very different from the large-scale world we’re more familiar with in which measurements can give precise measurements of many things simultaneously.
+What is key to quantum physics is that this principle applies no matter how good our measurements and techniques become in the future - this uncertainty about position and momentum (or equivalently about energy and time) really is built into reality at a fundamental level.
+This is very different from the large-scale world we’re more familiar with in which observations can give precise measurements of many things simultaneously.
 In more technical terms, the macroscopic world is deterministic (the fate of objects can be determined), while the quantum world is probabilistic (the likelihood of different fates can be estimated but, until another measurement is made, which occurs remains uncertain).

 Heisenberg Compensators